jehovahsays/WikiBanHammer/ReadMe1st.txt

 In order to unban yourself you will need to open the file named blackhole.dat and remove your ip address and save.

-How to install & configure mediawiki Extension:WikiBanHammer
+How to instal & configure mediawiki Extension:WikiBanHammer
 ---------------------------------------------------------

 Step 1.